 If you need to charge a flat rate for delivery of a specific product to a specific country, consider using this solution:

-- Go to Ecwid control panel → Shipping & Pickup and add one of these flat rates:
+- From your Ecwid admin, go to Shipping & Pickup and add one of these flat rates:

-- Go to Ecwid control panel → Catalog → Products, open that particular product for editing and click the Tax and Shipping tab.
+- From your Ecwid admin, go to Catalog → Products, open that particular product for editing and click the Tax and Shipping tab.
 Next, add flat rate shipping to the list of enabled methods for this product (use the Specify shipping methods for this product option from the product-specific shipping methods dropdown).

 - Then, to disable this rate on products not affected by this flat rate, add the flat rate shipping method to the lists of disabled shipping methods on the editing pages for all your other products (Tax and Shipping tab).
 Now this flat rate will not be added to their items at checkout.